 What is the most effective treatment for depression in older adults?

 While depression can have a profound impact on your quality of life, this condition is highly treatable—even if it's severe.
-And depression treatment is found to work just as well in seniors as it does in younger populations.
+And depression treatment is found to work just as well in older adults as it does in younger populations.

 There's no one-size-fits-all treatment for depression in older adults, but treatment approaches may include:

-• Counseling: Also called "talk therapy" or "psychotherapy," counseling can help you identify negative thought patterns and modify your thoughts and behaviors in order to cope with life challenges in a more positive, productive way.
+- Counseling: Also called "talk therapy" or "psychotherapy," counseling can help you identify negative thought patterns and modify your thoughts and behaviors in order to cope with life challenges in a more positive, productive way.
 It’s typically done with a psychologist, psychiatrist, or other licensed mental health professional.
 Counseling is often combined with the use of antidepressant medications to help yield better results.
+Today, many counselors offer online therapy services.
+Similar to a virtual doctor’s appointment (telehealth), you use a computer, smartphone, or tablet to log in to a secure meeting space where you talk one-on-one with a therapist.
+Online therapy can be a great alternative to in-person therapy if you do not have reliable transportation or live far from providers’ offices.

 How can older adults protect their mental health?

 In general, depression can't be prevented.
-However, there are steps you can take to help boost your mental wellness and emotional resiliency:
+However, there are steps you can take to help boost your mental wellness and emotional resilience:

-• Be social: Seniors are at greater risk for social isolation and loneliness, both of which can contribute to depression.
+- Be social: Seniors are at greater risk for social isolation and loneliness, both of which can contribute to depression.
 Make an effort to stay in touch with friends and family to keep those connections alive.
-Consider volunteering at a local animal shelter or food pantry to help you gain a greater sense of purpose while meeting new people.
+Visit your local senior center to see what programs and activities they offer.
+Consider volunteering at an animal shelter or food pantry to help you gain a greater sense of purpose while meeting new people.

 It's ok to not be ok, let's normalize that together